Efficient Robotic Object Search via HIEM: Hierarchical Policy Learning with Intrinsic-Extrinsic Modeling: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we present a novel two-layer hierarchical policy learning framework for the robotic object search task.
 The hierarchical policy builds on a simple yet effective and interpretable low dimensional sub-goal space, and is learned with both extrinsic and intrinsic rewards to perform the object search task in a more optimal and interpretable way.
 When our high-level layer plans over the specified sub-goal space, the low-level layer plans over the atomic actions to collaborate with the high-level layer to better achieve the goal.
 This is efficiently learned with the experience samples collected by our proxy low-level policy, a policy optimizes towards the proposed sub-goals.
 Moreover, our low-level layer terminates at valuable states which further approximates the optimal policy.
 The empirical and extensive experiments together with the ablation studies on House3D platform demonstrate the efficacy and efficiency of our presented framework.
+The presented HIEM framework further paves several possible avenues for future study.
+A promising one is by incorporating the Goals Relational Graph (GRG) \cite{ye2021GRG} to integrate top-down human knowledge together with the human specified sub-goal space to facilitate the object search with improved efficiency.

 We want to mention that the current work assumes the robot can access the environment for training before being deployed in the same one for object search.
 In other words, we do not aim for the generalization ability towards novel environments, but our success sheds light on how to generalize well.
 Specifically, an optimal object search policy in an environment is determined by the map of the environment.
 In order to generalize a learned object search policy to a new environment where the map is unknown and no extra exploration or training process is allowed, the robot must be able to infer the map from its observation and/or from its external memory or knowledge.
 While the large high-resolution map is extremely challenging to infer, inferring a small part of it and a low-resolution object arrangement are still tractable, which in consequence makes both of our low-level policy and high-level policy more likely to generalize well.
 We deem it as our future work.